quantumgraph/cordova/README.md

 In the "Set Up" section, select "Android" and then enter your app details.
 Click "Next" and note down your App Id.

 ### 3. Add QGraph Plugin
-+ Go to the root of your Cordova project, write
++ Go to the root of your Cordova project, and add QGraph plugin
 ```
 cordova plugin add https://github.com/quantumgraph/cordova
 ```